CSS Preprocessors and Frameworks: Enhance Your Web Development with Efficient Tools

 }

-Then simply use class="btn-primary” in your HTML to apply all of these styles, greatly improving readability and keeping your HTML clean and concise.
+Then, simply use class="btn-primary" in your HTML to apply all these styles, greatly improving readability and keeping your HTML clean and concise.

-For those who use modern JavaScript frameworks such as React, Vue, or Angular, encapsulating Tailwind styles within components is another effective technique.
-By creating reusable components, you can centralize and reuse your styles without having to repeat the utility classes in your markup.
+For those using modern JavaScript frameworks like React, Vue, or Angular, encapsulating Tailwind styles within components is another effective technique.
+By creating reusable components, you can centralize and reuse your styles without needing to repeat utility classes in your markup.

 const Button = ({ children }) => {